 - The lower-tier contract (contractor-agency) should mirror the terms of the upper-tier contract (agency-client).

 - We would recommend using a specialist IR35 contract review provider before starting a new contract.
-They will be able to negotiate contract clause changes with recruitment agencies, as well as providing an opinion as to your risk of an IR35 investigation.
+They will be able to negotiate contract clause changes with recruitment agencies, as well as provide an opinion as to your risk of an IR35 investigation.

 Key clauses within written contracts